debrouwere/datashell/README.rst

 Data Shell
 ==========

-**Please note:** this is just a little experiment, don't expect too much.

 If you have a statistics background, you're probably familiar with R.
 And if you've been using R for a while, the thing you start to appreciate most is that once you have that terminal open, you can get